-I'm not going to cover the other trades out there... but there are a few that you can do in a smaller account... so look into them.
+I'm not going to cover the other trade types... but there are a few that you can do in a smaller account... so look into them.

 You'll want to research credit spreads, debit spreads, iron condors, iron butterflies and calendar spreads.